jtara1/dictation/README.md

 ## Requirements

+Each executable has its required packages, but these are installed through nix derivations I defined.

-I'm loading a bigger model than the default which takes several GB's on disk and ~5 GB memory.
+By default, I'm loading a bigger model than their default which takes several GB's on disk and **~5 GB memory**.

+For other models, see https://alphacephei.com/vosk/models and reference my `model.nix`.

 ## Install